 The eFileManager system allows a maximum file size of 35 MBs for all documents in a submission.
 Therefore, FileTime prevents you from completing the upload of any document that causes your file size total to exceed 35 MBs.
-This could be a single document exceeding 35 MBs in size or multiple documents which added together exceed 35 MBs.
+No single document can exceed 25MB.

 FileTime Displays for you the total file size of documents you have already uploaded for the submission.
 In Figure 1 you see that the total is 14.68 MBs.